KamranDjourshari24/490DataTool/README.md

 # Urban Agriculture Data Tool
 The Urban Agriculture Data Tool is a project that aims to centralize and display data on the small and medium-scale urban agriculture operations in Prince George’s County.
 It currently consists of a website that allows farm registration and allows users to search for farms based on certain search parameters.
-This website is hosted on heroku and can be accessed [here](https://team-go-green.herokuapp.com/).
+This website is hosted on Heroku and can be accessed [here](https://team-go-green.herokuapp.com/).
 The data displayed on this website is stored on a MySQL database which is also hosted through Heroku using ClearDB

+## Features for Future Development
+* Accounts can be made but this should be for demonstration purposes ONLY.
+There is no security on the accounts and passwords would be very easy to find.
+Implementing proper account security should be prioritized before distributing the website
+* There is currently no zoning information.
+A feature on the map that lines out each agricultural zone in Prince George’s county and lists what is allowed in each zone would make the website more robust
+* The images on the website are currently placeholders as we do not have a server to host images that are uploaded by users.
+In the future, there should be a way for users to upload their own images on to the website
+* Currently, the database is hosted on the free Ignite tier of ClearDB.
+This has limitations in both size and speed.
+Once the database starts nearing the size cap for the tier, it may slow down, causing the website to slow down, and may even prevent you from inputting more data.
+Should this problem occur, the DB can be migrated to some other server.
+* The database itself is not very secure

 ## Developer Manual
 ### How to Install the Application and all Node Module Dependencies